rotoapanta/quanterraProject/README.md

   - `api_zbx_processing.py`: Module for processing Zabbix data through the API.
 - `logs/`: Directory for storing log files.
   - `init.py`: An empty file that marks the directory as a Python package.
-  - `aaaa-mm-dd_gps_netrs.log`: File is a project log that records events and errors.
+  - `aaaa-mm-dd_quanterra.log`: File is a project log that records events and errors.
-  - `gps_netrs_crontab.log`: Log file that captures the execution details of the project's scheduled tasks.
+  - `quanterra_crontab.log`: Log file that captures the execution details of the project's scheduled tasks.
 - `templates/`: Directory for Zabbix templates.
 - `test/`: Package for unit tests.
   - `init.py`: An empty file that marks the directory as a Python package.
-  - `test_gps_netrs_project.py`: File contains unit tests for the GPS NetRS Project.
+  - `test_quanterra_project.py`: File contains unit tests for the Quanterra Project.
 - `utils/`: Package for utility functions.
   - `init.py`: An empty file that marks the directory as a Python package.
   - `utilities.py`: Script containing reusable functions that provide common functionality for the project.